This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices. Serve over rice with Greek yogurt, snap peas, and warm naan!

 Ingredient Notes

-• Onion, carrot, and red pepper: Sautéing them until crisp-tender releases extra flavor.
+• Onion, carrot, red pepper: Cook until just tender to bring out flavor.

-• Sweet peas and fresh cilantro: Adding these at the end of cooking keeps their bright color and fresh flavor.
-You can leave these out or swap the cilantro for parsley.
+• Sweet peas & cilantro: Stir in at the end to keep their color and fresh flavor.

 Many coconut milk types are available, but look for shelf-stable cans, typically found in the international aisle with Latin or Asian products.
 Imperial Kitchen® is my go-to brand, easily found in local stores.